Azure/Azure-Sentinel/Tools/Syslog-cef-data-replocator/README.md

 1374543213.342705328 MX84 urls : src=192.168.1.186:63735 dst=69.58.188.40:80 mac=58:1F:AA:CE:61:F2 request: GET https://...
 1374543986.038687615 MX84 flows : src=192.168.1.186 dst=8.8.8.8 mac=58:1F:AA:CE:61:F2 protocol=udp sport=55719 dport=53 pattern: allow all
 ```
-	Step 2: Save in same folder as script exist, name and extension can be any thing
+	Step 2: Save in same folder as script exist, name and extension can be any thing.
+If file is at different location then we need to provide complete path
 	Step 3: Navigate to the script path, where syslogfromraw.py exists
-		For example, if script exists in C:\Repositories\Anki-Playground\CEFReplicator then run
+		For example, if script exists in C:\Repositories\Anki-Playground\SyslogReplicator then run
-		cd C:\Repositories\Anki-Playground\CEFReplicator
+		cd C:\Repositories\Anki-Playground\SyslogReplicator
 Step 4: You can try with the following commands
 1.	python syslogfromraw.py --host "13.87.202.58" --port 514 --eventtype 'syslog' --cust_file fortigate_customizations.json syslog_meraki_raw.log
 2.	python syslogfromraw.py --host "13.87.202.58" --port 514 --eventtype 'syslog' syslog_meraki_raw.log